Early Learning (Ages 0-5)

 Fun, engaging storytimes for preschoolers of all ages are presented regularly by library staff and volunteers.
 Check out our Programs page for information about a storytime near you.

 We welcome your baby to the community with a bag with a board book, information about early learning, and a coupon for a second book at the library.
-You should receive a bag from the Lakeview hospital when you depart after delivery or from Public Health as part of your Well Baby visits.
+You should receive a bag from from Public Health either when you get your birth certificate or as part of your Well Baby visits in Christmas Valley.

 Early Learning Baby Showers

 During the first year of your baby's life, we'd love to shower the little one with books and gifts from your community.
-Showers are generally held in May and June.
 Look for publicity in the paper or an invitation to magically arrive at your door.

 Books, Music, and More